Raks-Splunk/MIlaan/README.md

-M I L A A N - Facial Recognition App
+M I L A A N

 Overview Milaan is a cutting-edge mobile application built on React Native, leveraging facial recognition technology.
 This app provides users with a seamless and secure authentication experience by using facial features for identity verification.

+FEATURES

-Features Facial Recognition: Milaan utilizes advanced facial recognition algorithms to authenticate users securely.
+Facial Recognition: Milaan utilizes advanced facial recognition algorithms to authenticate users securely.
 React Native: Built using the React Native framework, ensuring cross-platform compatibility and a smooth user experience.
 User Management: Efficiently manage user profiles and permissions within the app.
 Security: Robust security measures ensure that user data and biometric information are protected.
 Customization: Easily customize the app's interface and features to suit specific business or user requirements.
 Integration: Seamlessly integrate Milaan with existing systems or third-party services.

 Usage User Registration: Users can register by providing necessary information and capturing their facial features for authentication.